-This processing rule means that, for any item in the merged baseline, the revision added will be the one found in the first baseline in the list that contains that item.
-Therefore, to obtain a merged baseline with satisfactory contents, you would normally list the input baselines by creation date, in ascending order (the most recent baselines first and the oldest last).
+This processing rule means that, for any item in the merged baseline, the revision added is the one found in the first baseline in the list that contains that item.
+To obtain a merged baseline with satisfactory contents, you normally list the input baselines by creation date, in ascending order (the most recent baselines first and the oldest last).

 A merged baseline typically has the same scope, or list of design parts, as the baselines used to create it.
 However, if you select a design part that is different from the source baselines, items that are in the source baselines that are not owned by the design part of the merged baseline are not included in the new baseline.